-$$g(p) = \frac{x_b - \mu_f}{\sigma_f} \,. \tag{13}$$
+$$g(p) = \frac{x_b - \mu_f}{\sigma_f}.$$ (13)

-Therefore, we expect the Gaussian fit and GLM estimates to have similar behavior for Gaussian ensembles with constant variance, with the only differences due to different methods of estimating the mean.
+Therefore, we expect the Gaussian fit and GLM estimates to have similar behavior for Gaussian ensembles with constant variance.

 We show an example with synthetic data to give some indication of the robustness of the GLM estimate when the population that the ensemble represents does not have a Gaussian distribution.

 We take the forecast pdf to be a gamma distribution with shape and scale parameters (2,1).
 The pdf is asymmetric and has a positive skew (see Fig. 3a).
 Samples are taken from this distribution and the probability of the below-normal category is estimated by counting, Gaussian fit and GLM; the Gaussian fit assumes constant known variance, and the GLM uses the ensemble mean as an explanatory variable.
 Interestingly the rms error of both the GLM and Gaussian fit estimates are smaller than that of counting for modest ensemble size (Fig. 3b).
 As the ensemble size increases further, counting becomes a better estimate than the Gaussian fit.
 For all ensemble sizes, the performance of the GLM estimate is better than the Gaussian fit.

 Other experiments (not shown) compare the counting, Gaussian fit and GLM estimates when the ensemble is Gaussian with non-constant variance.
-The GLM estimate with ensemble mean and variance as explanatory variables and the 2-parameter Gaussian fit have smaller error than counting and the 1-parameter models (for large enough ensemble size) as predicted.
+The GLM estimate with ensemble mean and variance as explanatory variables and the 2-parameter Gaussian fit have smaller error than counting and the 1-parameter models (for large enough ensemble size) as expected.